Maria's Cookbook

 • Crusty bread, for serving

-1. Soak the clams in cold salted water for about 1 hour to remove sand.
+1. Soak the clams in cold salted water for about an hour to purge the sand, then rinse well, discarding any that stay open when tapped.

-5. Pour in the white wine and bring to a simmer.
+3. Add the wine and bring to a simmer.

-9. Stir in the lemon juice and most of the chopped cilantro, reserving some for garnish.
+5. Stir in the lemon juice and most of the cilantro, and season.

 Tags: amêijoas à bulhão patoclams